-On June 23, 2016, the Company issued \$4,500 of Fixed-to-Floating Rate Subordinated Notes due July 2026 (the "Notes").
-The Notes will initially bear interest at 6.625% per annum, payable semi-annually in arrears on January 1 and July 1 of each year, commencing on January 1, 2017 until July 1, 2021.
-Thereafter and to, but excluding, the maturity date or earlier redemption, interest shall be payable quarterly in arrears, at an annual floating rate equal to three-month LIBOR as determined for the applicable quarterly period, plus 5.412%.
-The Company may, at its option, beginning on July 1, 2021 and on any scheduled interest payment date thereafter, redeem the Notes, in whole or in part, at a redemption price equal to the outstanding principal amount of the Notes to be redeemed plus accrued and unpaid interest to, but excluding, the date of redemption.
-Issuance costs related to the Notes totaled \$79 and have been netted against the subordinated notes liability on the balance sheet.
-At June 30, 2021 and December 31, 2020, the remaining balance of the debt issuance costs was \$0 and \$7, respectively.
-The debt issuance costs are being amortized using the straight line method over sixty months and are recorded as a component of interest expense.
-On June 23, 2021, the Company redeemed all of the outstanding Notes.
+On June 23, 2016, the Company issued \$4,500 of Fixed-to-Floating Rate Subordinated Notes due July 2026 (the "2026 Notes").
+The 2026 Notes initially bore interest at 6.625% per annum, payable semi-annually in arrears on January 1 and July 1 of each year, commencing on January 1, 2017 until July 1, 2021.
+Thereafter and to, but excluding, the maturity date or earlier redemption, interest was payable quarterly in arrears, at an annual floating rate equal to three-month LIBOR as determined for the applicable quarterly period, plus 5.412%.
+The Company could, at its option, beginning on July 1, 2021 and on any scheduled interest payment date thereafter, redeem the 2026 Notes, in whole or in part, at a redemption price equal to the outstanding principal amount of the 2026 Notes to be redeemed plus accrued and unpaid interest to, but excluding, the date of redemption.
+Issuance costs related to the 2026 Notes totaled \$79 and were netted against the subordinated notes liability on the balance sheet.
+At March 31, 2022 and December 31, 2021, there was no remaining balance of the debt issuance cost related to the 2026 Notes.
+On June 23, 2021, the Company redeemed all of the outstanding 2026 Notes.